Raid-Training-Initiative/RTI/text/guides/written-guides/RTI Raid Quickstart.md

 ![Daredevil Training](https://i.imgur.com/dq045jV.png)

-2. Make sure you have your masteries all set up.
+2. Make sure you have your masteries all set up by gathering experience and mastery points in Heart of Thorns and Path of Fire.
+You can start working towards raid masteries after having completed a single raid boss.
 These are the masteries we recommend working towards:

 ![Masteries](https://i.imgur.com/S7d7Ie3.png)